 Next, conduct in battle.

 When seconds count, instincts and decisiveness come into play.
-In quick-developing situation, the leader must act fast, impart confidence to all around him, must not second guess a decision – MAKE IT HAPPEN!
+In a quick-developing situation, the leader must act fast, impart confidence to all around him, and not second guess a decision – MAKE IT HAPPEN!
 In the process, he cannot stand around slack-jawed when he’s hit with the unexpected.
 He must face up to the facts, deal with them, and MOVE ON.